Mute (music): Overview

 According to The New Grove Dictionary of Music and Musicians, a mute is a "device used on a musical instrument to modify its timbre by reducing the intensity of certain partials and amplifying others".
 More generally, it refers to "any of various devices used to muffle or soften the tone of an instrument".
 The act of using a mute is called "muting".
-Brass mutes are occasionally referred to as "dampers", but "dampening" usually means reducing or deadening the sound after it has been played.
+Brass mutes are occasionally referred to as "dampers", but "damping" usually means reducing or deadening the sound after it has been played.

 Mutes can be used artistically and for practical purposes.
 They are used in several genres of music: violin mutes have been used in classical music since at least the seventeenth century, and many types of brass mutes are used in jazz.
 A common misconception is that muting has the sole purpose of decreasing volume, but this is only true of practice mutes; string instruments in particular can easily play softly without additional equipment.